biocarl/til-biocarl/README.md

     -   lacks support for INSERT statements with an ON CONFLICT DO UPDATE clause
 -   Useful commands for postgres
     -   `EXPLAIN (verbose) command` shows the also commands executed on foreign server
--   Usefull Sources
+-   Useful Sources
     -   this [video](https://www.youtube.com/watch?v=3JQrfgb3Av0)
     -   about a [elastic postgres solution](https://swarm64.com/post/scaling-elastic-postgres-cluster/)
     -   from gitlab [blog](https://about.gitlab.com/handbook/engineering/development/enablement/database/doc/fdw-sharding.html)

-# 📅 16.02.2021 About databases
+# 📅 16.02.2021 postgres: Sharding and data structures

 -   Table scans
   -   INDEX SCAN: Go over index b-tree and afterwards potentially over heap if not available in non-key columns.
 Still can be quite expensive since fetching from Heap is a random access operation (which seq scan is not)
     -   INDEX ONLY SCAN: Like above but everything you need is included in non-key cols (no HEAP needed)
     -   BITMAP SCAN: First creates a bitmap of all indices who fufill the predicate and then bundles the heap access to not needing to much random access (working with offsets)
     -   SEQUENTIAL SCAN: The classic full table scan
 -   Sharding
   -   Why sharding in the first place?
 Indicies grow large -\> longer queries -\> more cpu/memory
     -   Unless your sharding field is a seq key you will need to ensure conistent hashing
     -   Difference to horizontal sharding: it is still the same database, but different tables or even schema, client has to know those
     -   Pros: Horizontally easy to scale + Security (e.g. a user only has access to one shard)
     -   Cons: Complex for client to decide to which shard to talk to, how to deal with transactions which impact two shards at the same time?
 Rollbacks are very hard.
 Schema changes are hard.
 Joins across shards are slow.
 If key you are looking for is not sharding field it is very slow because you have to hit all shards
 -   Interesting thoughts
   -   Why do we have one billion rows in the first place?
 Can you design your data model differently?
     -   What is the read/write ratio and what are the access patterns?
 -   Vertical partiting in postgresql works out of the box - client does not have to worry
 -   Sharding is especially usefull if there are many connections/clients to one service and it also get\'s a CPU/Memory problem
 -   but for this you can also get some read replicas (but only if you don\'t write a lot)